dottjt/plastic/other/qa.md

 I'm not sure if it's a special ability, but I have this thing where I'm able to use words perfectly that I don't know the meaning of.
 Although I suppose it comes down to how I understand words.
 I treat them more as a feeling, rather than an understanding.
 I just intuitively know the context of what they're trying to convey, based on how they sound and how they make me feel.

+# Concerns

+This will be an absolute bastard to edit.
+It will not be quick.
+It will require every ounce of your attention, to catch the nuances and lyricism of each and every phrase.